LifeScopeLabs/lifescope-api/setup/02-local-build.md

 }
 ```

+## Install node_modules
+Run npm install or yarn install (npm or yarn must already be installed).

 ## Run migrations
+NOTE: If you've already done this while setting up the app, you can skip this entire step here.

 You'll need to run the two migrations in the migrations folder via 'NODE_ENV=local node migrations/<name>.js' (or NODE_ENV=dev, or whatever you named your config file).
 The first migration creates indices on each collection that LifeScope stores in the database.
 The second loads the LifeScope Providers into the database.

-## Install node_modules
-Run npm install or yarn install (npm or yarn must already be installed).
+Make sure that you've replaced the remote_map_id's in the Providers with the BitScoop Map IDs you've created.

 ## Edit hostfile and run local nginx config
+NOTE: If you've already done this while setting up the app, you can skip this entire step here.

 You'll need to edit your hostfile to redirect traffic to *.lifescope.io to your local servers.
 On Linux and Mac, run 'sudo gedit /etc/hosts', then add a line